Chances are that unless you live in Germany, you haven’t heard of Lichtenstein Castle (or Schloss Lichtenstein in German).

 #5.
 It’s Based on the Novel “Lichtenstein” - How many castles were inspired by a book?
 I don’t know, but this was one of them.
 It was inspired by the 1826 novel “Lichtenstein” by Wilhelm Hauff.
 I haven’t read the book yet, but it’s on my reading list.
 I’m curious to find out how a book inspired this Neo-Gothic structure.

 #6.
-Its Name is Self Explanatory – No interesting story here.
+Its Name is Self Explanatory – No real secret here if you speak German.
 Lichtenstein is German for “light colored stone” on which the castle is build on,.
 Clearly German practicality has been around for at least a couple of centuries.

 #7.
 Lichtenstein Castle is Definitely Worth a Day Trip from Stuttgart - It’s only an hour drive south of Stuttgart and is a scenic drive with rolling hills and small villages through the Swabian Alps.
 If you like castles, this one is worth a visit.
 You can also turn it into a day trip by visiting Germany’s only Easter Egg Museum in nearby Sonnenbühl and Bear Cave and Fog Cave two interesting Show Caves.